-The best Bluetooth headsets for hands-free calling
+Make hands-free calls with these Bluetooth headsets

 Cons:

-- Bulkier than other headsets
+- Pricier than other mono headsets

-If you take calls from more than one phone, you'll want to check out the YAMAY Bluetooth Headset.
-It can seamlessly stay connected to two devices at once!

-Best Noise-Cancelation: BlueParrott B450-XT
+Best noise-cancelation: BlueParrott B450-XT

-If you're a truck-driver or someone that deals with a lot of background noise, chances are you want a Bluetooth headset that can block out as much sound as possible.
-If that sounds like you, the BlueParrott B45-XT is a great pick-up.
+If you're a truck driver or someone that deals with a lot of background noise, chances are you want a Bluetooth headset that can block out as much sound as possible.
+If that sounds like you, the BlueParrott B450-XT is an excellent pick-up.

 This is far from being a compact headset, but that bulky design has a purpose.
-You see that huge earpiece and microphone?
-With this setup, BlueParrot says the B45-XT is capable of canceling out 96% of all background sound.
+Do you see that huge earpiece and microphone?
+With this setup, BlueParrot says the B450-XT can cancel out 96% of all background sound.
 Seriously.

-In addition to the powerful noise-cancellation, the B450-XT also come equipped with incredible sound quality, a comfortable design, Bluetooth 4.0, the ability to connect up to two devices at once, and over 24 hours of talk time.
+In addition to the powerful noise-cancellation, the B450-XT also comes equipped with incredible sound quality, a comfortable design, Bluetooth 4.0, the ability to connect up to two devices at once, and over 24 hours of talk time.

 You'll pay a pretty penny for the B450-XT, but considering everything you're getting, it's money well spent.